jakobOB/Hospital/README.md

 Patients and doctors are threads.
 Before a doctor can treat a patient, a patient needs do register at a receptionist.
 Each doctor and each receptionist can only handle one person at a time.
-It requires two different types of locks: Semaphores ans mutexes.
+It requires two different types of locks: Semaphores and mutexes.

 # Execution